MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/mrsdeploy-connection.md

 ---

-# Connecting to R Server with mrsdeploy
+# Logging into R Server with mrsdeploy

 **Applies to:  Microsoft R Server 9.x**